Anat12527/BlogA/README.md

 # Book Share
 # Motivation
-I am a big lover of books, and I love to share my thoughts and opinions on what I read, so I thought it was about time that I created a book blog.
+I am a big lover of books, and I love to share my thoughts and opinions on what I read, so I thought it was about time that I created a book blog.Happy reading!

 ![Image](main.jpg)